 Monitor Your Progress

-Keep a log of your jump sessions by recording each jump’s details, including the total number of jumps completed and the duration of your practice.
+Log your jump sessions.
+Record each jump’s details.
+Include the total number of jumps and the practice duration.
 For example, note down “Day 1: 15 jumps for 20 minutes” or “Day 2: 20 jumps for 25 minutes.”
-Review this log weekly to identify trends in your performance, such as increased endurance or consistency, allowing you to make informed adjustments to your training as needed.
-This simple practice will not only motivate you but also provide valuable insight into your progress over time.
+Review this log weekly.
+It will help you spot trends, like improved endurance or consistency.
+This will allow you to adjust your training as needed.
+This simple practice will motivate you.
+It will also show your progress over time.

 Adjust Goals as Needed